lfbraz/azureml-automl-mlops/README.md

 2. Deploy Model to QA (To deploy the model artifact to QA Workspace): `az ml model deploy`
 3. Check endpoint state (A loop to check if the endpoint is in "Healthy" state): `az ml endpoint realtime show`

-These tasks will use [Azure DevOps variables](https://go.microsoft.com/fwlink/?linkid=865972) to be easy to replicate to others models as well.
+These tasks will use [Azure DevOps variables](https://go.microsoft.com/fwlink/?linkid=865972) to be easy to replicate to other models as well.
 The `.yml` files of each task can be seen in this [folder](release-tasks/qa/) and they can be used to create a *Pipeline* or a *Release Pipeline* (in this case just create an **Azure Cli Task** associated with the QA stage and add the code in `inlineScript` section of each `.yml` file).

 ![Stages](images/tasks-qa-stage.PNG?raw=true)

 ### Pre-deployment approval